arshsnaz/DoctorAppointment/README.md

 # Doctor Appointment System

 A comprehensive web application for managing doctor appointments, built with modern web technologies.
-This is a Java full-stack project where the frontend is implemented with React, and the backend (Java/Spring Boot) is planned but not yet started.
+This is a Java full-stack project where the frontend is implemented with React, and the backend is with both Java and Spring Boot.

 ## 🚀 Features